Nazeim/docs.wavesplatform/docs/en/waves-node/running-waves-node-in-yandex-cloud.md

-# Running Waves Node in Yandex.Cloud
+# Run Node in Yandex.Cloud

 1.&nbsp;In the Yandex.Cloud [console](https://console.cloud.yandex.com), navigate to the desired resource group.